 * Please note that all documents are in Greek.

 Where a borrower does not meet eligibility criteria, the Bank is willing to provide alternative loan restructuring solutions.

 You may contact the Estia Unit by phone or email:

 Call centre hours: 8:00am to 3:00pm (Monday - Thursday) and 8:00am to 2:30pm (Friday).

 - Email: email@example.com

-- Address of permanent residence
+- Address of permanent residence.

-- Identity No./ Company registration No.
+- Identity card number/company registration number.

-- Title registration number for primary residence.
+- Title registration number of primary residence.

 - Call ‘Estia’ team 80005000